cdevaneprugh/hpg-esm/docs/porting/ctsm-porting.md

 If it says "not found" then the libraries were not linked correctly and you need to retry building the executable.

+__Note:__ If there is a build error and you need to rerun the script, be sure to delete the `tool_build` directory before attempting to rebuild.
 ## Setup ctsm_pylib

 There is a `conda` environment that needs to be setup in order to use `mksurfdata`.